StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

   (no data-source)
 ```

-LoopBack has connectors for many, many data-sources.
-The most common ones are supported by the StrongLoop team and there is a plethora of community supported connectors for the less common data-sources.
-Later in the workshop, we will add a conventional data-source, for the time being, let's just use the in-memory data-source.
+LoopBack has connectors for many, many data sources.
+StrongLoop and IBM support many of the [most popular data sources](http://loopback.io/doc/en/lb3/Connectors-reference.html) and there is also a plethora of [community-supported connectors](http://loopback.io/doc/en/lb3/Community-connectors.html) for others.

+Later in the workshop, we will add a conventional data source, for the time being, let's just use the [in-memory data-source](http://loopback.io/doc/en/lb3/Memory-connector.html).

-_Note: an issue with using the in-memory data-source is that every time we shut down our application, we will lose all our data.
+_Note: An issue with using the in-memory data-source is that every time we shut down our application, we will lose all our data.
 Again, using the in-memory data-source is only for testing and prototyping.
 Later in this section, we will look at persisting your in-memory data to a file.
 And in an upcoming step, we will add a conventional data-source._

 ### Select model's base class: